 - create a dedicated marketplace for slices

-- enhance composability with other smart contracts and platforms
+- enhance composability with other smart contracts and protocols

 - explore viable L2 solutions

-In the long term, the plan is for Slice to build new products upon the existing platform, constantly pushing the limits of the metaverse while building its own ecosystem.
+In the long term, the plan is for Slice to build new products upon the existing protocol, constantly pushing the limits of the metaverse while building its own ecosystem.

 If you want to be part of this journey, consider joining our Discord and take part in the conversations.
 There's lots of stuff to do so everyone is welcome to contribute and give feedback.